c-kruse/vanflow-specification/README.md

 | role | The role of the link connection (inter-router, edge)
 | peer | Reference to the connected ROUTER_ACCESS record
 | operStatus | The link's operational status. (up|down)
+| activeTlsOrdinal | The TLS ordinal used to establish the link connection.

 ### CONTROLLER